 For many of us, the Dedica is the first and best entry-level espresso machine.
-But if your espresso suddenly tastes like shoe leather instead of perfectly extracted coffee, it's high time to think about a thorough cleaning.
+But if your espresso suddenly tastes like shoe leather rather than a perfectly extracted espresso, it’s high time to think about a thorough cleaning.

-Often enough, the machine itself is to blame – or more precisely: its cleanliness.
-While the DeLonghi Dedica is a great machine for a simple espresso, it still needs regular maintenance.
-Here we show you how to easily clean your Dedica – from a quick daily "in-between" clean to more in-depth care.
+More often than not, it’s simply the machine to blame – or more precisely: its cleanliness.
+While the DeLonghi Dedica is a great machine for a simple espresso, it still requires regular maintenance.
+Here, we’ll show you how to easily clean your Dedica – from a quick daily "in-between" wipe to deeper care.

 Looking for how to descale your Dedica?
-You can find the article here.
+You can find the article on that here.

-There's a simple rule: the cleaner your machine, the better your espresso.
-That's why you should clean the machine daily or after each use.
+There is one simple rule: the cleaner your machine, the better your espresso.
+That’s why you should clean the machine daily or after every use.

-- Clean the portafilter: Remove the portafilter after each use, tap out the coffee grounds residue, wipe out the sieve, and run hot water through it to remove coffee residue and oils.
-You can rinse it with the espresso machine itself.
-Then you won't have to carry a dripping portafilter through the kitchen or living room.
+- Clean the portafilter: Remove the portafilter after each use, knock out the used coffee grounds, wipe out the basket, and run hot water through it to remove coffee residue and oils.
+You can perform this rinse using the espresso machine itself.
+That way, you don't have to carry a dripping portafilter through your kitchen or living room.

-- Wipe the shower screen: Briefly wipe the shower screen (the spot where the water hits the coffee grounds) with a clean, damp cloth.
-This prevents nasty deposits from forming.
+- Wipe the shower screen: Quickly wipe the shower screen (the part where the water meets the coffee grounds) with a clean, damp cloth.
+This prevents nasty buildup from forming.

-Once a week, the Dedica needs a little more love.
-Don't worry, it's not rocket science:
+Once a week, the Dedica needs a little more affection.
+Don’t worry, this isn’t rocket science either:

-- Remove the sieve from the portafilter with a small tool or a simple spoon.
-If it seems a bit tricky – don't worry, that's normal.
-Even if you feel like you're opening a hidden treasure chest.
-Unfortunately, the treasure chest is often a hidden dirt collector.
-Especially if you're using the original Dedica portafilter, this cleaning is really important.
+- Remove the basket from the portafilter using a small tool or a simple spoon.
+If it feels a bit fiddly – don’t worry, that’s normal.
+Even if it feels like you're opening a hidden treasure chest.
+Unfortunately, the treasure chest is often a hidden collector of dirt.
+This cleaning step is really important, especially if you use the original Dedica portafilter.
 Much less dirt sticks to a metal portafilter.

-- Clean the sieve thoroughly with hot water and a little dish soap to completely remove coffee fats and residues.
-This way, your espresso tastes fresh, not rancid.
+- Clean the basket thoroughly with hot water and a little dish soap to completely remove coffee fats and residues.
+This way, your espresso will taste fresh instead of rancid.

 2. Clean the brew head and gasket